-'I think races should be won on track'
+'We sometimes hated each other'

-Max Verstappen on Abu Dhabi controversy, Lewis Hamilton and what happens next
+Max Verstappen on Lewis Hamilton, Abu Dhabi controversy and what happens next

 Last updated on .From the section Formula 1

-With the dust just about beginning to settle on his historic and controversial first world title, Max Verstappen has had the chance to reflect on Sunday's dramatic end to the Formula 1 season.
+"You look each other in the eye," he said.
+"You don't say a lot but you do relate a lot and you really appreciate the fight.

+"Sometimes we did hate each other, but that's fine.
+That's the competitive spirit of both of us.
+He is an incredible driver."

-On Wednesday, the 24-year-old Dutchman returned to Red Bull's headquarters for the first time since his win and there he spoke to BBC sports editor Dan Roan.
+Verstappen was speaking on his return to Red Bull's headquarters for the first time since winning the title.

-Verstappen covered plenty of ground, saying the controversy surrounding a late safety car in Sunday's race had not taken any enjoyment out of the victory and that he hopes to continue a thrilling rivalry with Lewis Hamilton for many years to come.
+And the Dutchman admitted that his title win, achieved in controversial circumstances after a late-race safety car, had been fortunate.

+"We have won it on track," he said.
+"People say it was a lucky win.
+Absolutely, the win was very lucky.

 Here are the best bits from the interview.

-'I think races should be won on the track' - On the controversy
+'I think races should be won on the track' - on the controversy

 Lewis Hamilton was on course for the title, but was left exposed on old tyres as the race restarted for one final lap after a safety car - Verstappen then passed him to win.
 Hamilton's Mercedes team say they will appeal against a decision to reject their post-race protest against the handling of the race.
 Verstappen says he has "no doubts" about keeping his title despite the appeal still being a possibility.